Static and Dynamic Scoping

 Static Vs Dynamic Scoping

-In most of the programming languages static scoping is dominant.
+In most programming languages static scoping is dominant.
 This is simply because in static scoping it’s easy to reason about and understand just by looking at code.
 We can see what variables are in the scope just by looking at the text in the editor.

 Dynamic scoping does not care how the code is written, but instead how it executes.
 Each time a new function is executed, a new scope is pushed onto the stack.